-Before your early childhood or primary school setting applies for national SunSmart status please search and view your school's name on our ACT SunSmart Schools Database to see if it is already an active member of Cancer Council's National SunSmart Early Childhood Program or National SunSmart Schools Program.
+Before your early childhood or primary school setting applies for national SunSmart status please search and view our SunSmart database to see if it is already an active member of Cancer Council ACT's National SunSmart Early Childhood Program or National SunSmart Schools Program.

 A little background first - why bother?